 How do you move forward in your degree and your courses if you don’t have a career direction?
 Many students come to university without a final job or occupation in mind, or change their minds along the way – and that’s okay!
 Attend this session to learn about the career resources that will help you explore who you are, your interests, and how this relates to planning for university.
 Sessions are for admitted students only and are available throughout July.
 Contact Career Services at 204-474-9456 for more information or to register.

-Students looking to get a head start on their university studies can take the popular course Arts 1110 - Introduction to University over the summer.
+Students looking to get a head start on their university studies can participate in Summer University Advantage and take the popular course Arts 1110 - Introduction to University over the summer.
 Arts 1110 – Introduction to University is designed to prepare incoming students of all achievement levels to make the transition to a university learning environment.
 This course counts for 3 credit hours and meets the Written English (W) requirement for most degree programs.
 You will also be introduced to a university lecture setting and participate in smaller break-out sessions where you can focus on developing your writing skills.

 Qualico Bridge to Success Program